Aliases for BRD1 Gene

 External Ids for BRD1 Gene

 This gene encodes a bromodomain-containing protein that localizes to the nucleus and can interact with DNA and histone tails.
 The encoded protein is a component of the MOZ/MORF acetyltransferase complex and can stimulate acetylation of histones H3 and H4, thereby potentially playing a role in gene activation.
-Variation in this gene is associated with schozophrenia and bipolar disorder in some study populations.
-Alternative splicing results in multiple transcript variants. [provided by RefSeq, Feb 2015]
+Variation in this gene is associated with schizophrenia and bipolar disorder in some study populations.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Mar 2017]

 GeneCards Summary for BRD1 Gene

 BRD1 (Bromodomain Containing 1) is a Protein Coding gene.
-Among its related pathways are RNA Polymerase I Promoter Opening and RNA Polymerase I Promoter Opening.
-GO annotations related to this gene include histone binding.
-An important paralog of this gene is PHF14.
+Diseases associated with BRD1 include Tuberculum Sellae Meningioma and Sella Turcica Neoplasm.
+Among its related pathways are Chromatin organization and Pathways Affected in Adenoid Cystic Carcinoma.
+Gene Ontology (GO) annotations related to this gene include histone binding.
+An important paralog of this gene is BRPF3.

 Scaffold subunit of various histone acetyltransferase (HAT) complexes, such as the MOZ/MORF and HBO1 complexes, that acts as a regulator of hematopoiesis (PubMed:16387653, PubMed:21753189, PubMed:21880731).
 Plays a key role in HBO1 complex by directing KAT7/HBO1 specificity towards histone H3 'Lys-14' acetylation (H3K14ac), thereby promoting erythroid differentiation (PubMed:21753189).